 My morning email contained a heads up from Mullah John who is home on R&R. 60 Minutes had broadcast a show on the American Special Forces last night and the segment was “disheartening” to quote the good Mullah.
 After watching it I was left speechless – it was worse then “disheartening,” it was awful.
 It is hard to know what to say when you see stuff like this but not knowing what to say has never stopped me before so here it goes….

 What should the guy have done when a truck load of males is approaching at “high speed” on the rutted bumpy dirt road leading into the village?
-He should have done what I do – walk out to the road with a big friendly smile, hold up your hand, have them stop and then tell them to sit tight until the Americans are done.
+He should have done what we do – walk out to the road with a big friendly smile, hold up your hand, have them stop and then tell them to sit tight until the Americans are done.
 It is that simple – the biggest weapon us Americans have in Afghanistan is a warm smile and the ability to at least say “Tsenga Ye?” (“How are you?” in Pashto).
-But you can’t automatically make those kinds of environmental calls unless you know the environment.
-And you can’t know the environment unless you are living in it 24/7.
+I have been in this exact situation about 100 times over the years and so viewed this incident with no small amount of disgust.

-Baba Tim, you ask, what if the truck is full of Taliban gun men?
+What if the truck is full of Taliban?
 That’s what binoculars are for.
-Ignoring that; lets say they pull up in a truck and I’m standing right there with my flame stick at the ready – what are they going to do?
-How long does it take for them to un-ass the truck and present their weapons?
-How long does it take me to present mine?
-The SF guy clearly knew his business – you could see that on the range footage – and he has the drop on them.
-A truck full of bad guys is a target easily defeated by two riflemen who are in the open with weapons free and waiting for them within hand grenade range.
-That is not true if they stop at some distance away and deploy from the truck which as I understand is the Taliban MO.
-But the truck didn’t do that – it just drove down the dirt road as fast as the dirt road allowed until the kids in the back started screaming and the crazy American popped out of a treeline and started running towards them.
-The driver is not going to hear shots fired from a suppressed weapon so until he sees something to make him stop the whole shooting at them thing seems a bit pointless.
+A truck full of bad guys is a target easily defeated by two riflemen who are weapons free and waiting for them within hand grenade range.
+They are in a truck and can’t use their weapons effectively until they are out of the truck.
+In other words they would be sitting ducks.
+That is not true if they stop at some distance away and deploy from the truck which is the Taliban MO.
+But the truck in this instance didn’t do that – it just drove down the dirt road as fast as the dirt road allowed until the kids in the back started screaming and a crazy American popped out of a treeline and started running towards them.
+The driver is not going to hear shots fired from a suppressed weapon so until he sees something to make him stop the firing suppressed warning shots tactic is pointless.

 Which brings us to the latest bad news from Kabul; the shooting of an important imam who was in his car with a bunch of his children when a convoy driving down Jalalabad road shot him dead.
 He reportedly failed to slow down when approaching the convoy which is the standard story you hear from ISAF every time they shoot up a car load of civilians.
 I think the body count is well over 600 at this point and not one of these unfortunates did anything unusual by Afghan driving standards.
-You can read about that here although that news story claimed the imam was parked and stationary.
-That is just too hard to believe and the local Afghan military has been frantically trying to get their story out since this incident occurred and their facts sound much more plausible than the WaPo story.
+You can read about that here.

 When you live behind walls everything on the other side of those walls is a threat.
 When you isolate your forces from the population you are supposed to “protect,” then your forces have no ability to distinguish friend from foe; threat from normal routine or the good from the bad.
 Gen McChrystal can gob on all he wants about the importance of “COIN” and, “getting to know the people” blah blah blah…. it doesn’t matter because he sets the operational rules here and under his rules no conventional American troops can leave a FOB unless they have at least four MRAPS and 16 riflemen.
 How are you supposed to, “protect the people” if you can only roll around in large road-bound convoys?
 How can you, “protect the people” if every night all your people have to be back on the big box FOB’s eating ice cream and pecan pie?